paulferri2407/comp0034_week8/exercises/4_profile_page.md

 - country: [QuerySelectField](http://wtforms.simplecodes.com/docs/0.6/ext.html#module-wtforms.ext.sqlalchemy.fields), optional
 - bio: TextAreaField, optional

 For the country field a list of countries has been added to example.sqlite in the country table.
-If you have deleted example.sqlite then run the Flask app which will generate the database.
-You can then add the country table by running the python file `data/add_countries_to_db.py`.
+The code to add this is in `__init__.py`.

 You should be able to work out how to create a form with the username and bio fields.